justwjr/Edmunds-Data-Pipeline-sdk-python/readme.md

 # Extensibility

   The system can be easily extended, the flowchart can be modified to add new features.
-To further extend this application, we could gather data from of the prices and dealer inventory information to augment the vehicle data.
-The main limitation though is that the exploratory tier has a maximum limit of 25 API calls per day.
+To further extend this application, we could gather data from the prices and dealer inventory information to augment the vehicle data.
+The main limitation though is that the Edmunds API exploratory tier has a maximum limit of 25 API calls per day.

 # Ad hoc queries